Nautilus logo

 Support Our Work

-An Open Label Study to Treat Post-Traumatic Stress in COVID-19 Healthcare Workers Using MDMA-Assisted Therapy
+An Open Label Study to Treat Post-Traumatic Stress in Frontline Healthcare Workers Using MDMA-Assisted Therapy

 The COVID-19 Pandemic